synthead/timex_datalink_client/README.md

 appointments = [
   TimexDatalinkClient::Eeprom::Appointment.new(
     time: Time.new(2022, 10, 31, 19, 0),
-    message: "scare the neighbors"
+    message: "Scare the neighbors"
   ),
   TimexDatalinkClient::Eeprom::Appointment.new(
     time: Time.new(2022, 11, 24, 17, 0),
-    message: "feed the neighbors"
+    message: "Feed the neighbors"
   ),
   TimexDatalinkClient::Eeprom::Appointment.new(
     time: Time.new(2022, 12, 25, 14, 0),
-    message: "spoil the neighbors"
+    message: "Spoil the neighbors"
   )
 ]